githubixx/ansible-role-kubernetes-controller/README.md

   - cert-etcd-key.pem
 ```

 The kube-apiserver settings defined in `k8s_apiserver_settings` can be overriden by defining a variable called `k8s_apiserver_settings_user`.
-You can alse add additional settings by using this variable.
+You can also add additional settings by using this variable.
 E.g. to override `audit-log-maxage` and `audit-log-maxbackup` default values and add `watch-cache` add the following settings to `group_vars/k8s.yml`:

 ```
 k8s_apiserver_settings_user: